dahlbaek/datapackage-py/README.md

 ### CLI

-> It's a provisional API.
-If you use it as a part of other program please pin concrete `datapackage` version to your requirements file.
+> It is a provisional API.
+If you use it as a part of another program please pin concrete `datapackage` version to your requirements file.

 The library ships with a simple CLI: